-Taiwan Fulvetta Fulvetta formosana formerly was considered conspecific with grey-hooded fulvetta and Manipur fulvetta.
-Found exclusively in the mountains of Taiwan, to 3000 m.
+Taiwan Fulvetta Fulvetta formosana formerly was considered conspecific with Grey-hooded Fulvetta F. cinereiceps and Manipur Fulvetta F. manipurenesis.
+HABITAT & BEHAVIOR Endemic to mountains of Taiwan, to 3000 m (9,840 ft.).
 Forages noisily and actively in undergrowth in broadleaf and coniferous forests and bamboo thickets.
 Feeds primarily on insects.
-Usually found in small flocks.
-Monotypic.
-Most of head, mantle, and breast dull brown, with brownish lateral crown stripes.
-Throat and upper breast have heavy dusky (brown) streaking.
+Usually in small flocks.
+ID & COMPARISON Most of head, mantle, and breast dull brown, with brownish lateral crown stripes.
+Throat and upper breast have heavy dusky streaking.
 Ear coverts may be lightly streaked.
 Has pale irides and white eye-ring.
 Longish tail, rump, vent, and wings mostly rufous-brown, with white edging to black primaries.
-Chinese fulvetta has whitish belly, grey-black throat streaking (even on crown), and distinct black lores, and it lacks the white eye-ring.
-Manipur fulvetta is greyer (including throat streaking) and lacks white eye-ring.
-Spectacled fulvetta is greyer (with contrasting rufous or brown crown), lacks brown throat streaking, and has dark irides.
-Brown-throated fulvetta has more vinous-brown head and throat streaking contrasting with grey-brown breast and mantle; irides darker.
-Bill grey; feet pinkish-brown.
-Squeaky contact calls and clear, two-note whistle.
+Chinese Fulvetta F. striaticollis has whitish belly, grey-black throat streaking (even on crown), and distinct black lores and lacks white eye-ring.
+Manipur Fulvetta is greyer and lacks white eye-ring.
+Spectacled Fulvetta F. ruficapilla is greyer (with contrasting rufous or brown crown), lacks brown throat streaking, and has dark irides.
+Brown-throated Fulvetta F. ludlowi has more vinous-brown head and throat streaking contrasting with grey-brown breast and mantle; irides darker.
+BARE PARTS Bill grey; feet pinkish-brown.
+VOICE Squeaky contact calls and clear, two-note whistle.